-Millersville University fire safety education and training programs include fire safety training for all new and current RAs, GAs and professional staff working in on-campus student housing facilities.
+Fire safety education and training programs include fire safety training for all new and current RAs and GAs working in on-campus student housing facilities.

-The Millersville University Fire Safety Program is part of its Accident and Illness Prevention Program (AIPP).
-The AIPP can be found here: www.millersville.edu/hr/ehs/ehs-forms/aipp.pdf.
+The Millersville University Fire Safety Program is part of MU's Accident and Illness Prevention Program (AIPP).
+The AIPP can be found here: www. millersville.edu/hr/ehs/ehs-forms/aipp.pdf.